Are you looking for a way to see how many people abandon shopping carts on your website and don’t make a purchase?

 What Is Shopping Cart Abandonment and Why Should You Care?

 Shopping cart abandonment is the single largest obstacle for eCommerce retailers to overcome.
-According to OptinMonster, unexpected costs lead to 56% of all cart abandonment.
+It’s when potential customers add items to the cart and start the checkout process but drop out without completing a purchase.

-Without a doubt, if you’re looking to reduce shopping cart abandonment and boost your revenue, you need to keep an eye on the key KPIs (Key Performance Indicators) of your online shop like the shopping cart abandonment rate.
+Without a doubt, if you’re looking to reduce shopping cart abandonment and boost your revenue, you need to keep an eye on this KPI (Key Performance Indicators) of your online shop like the shopping cart abandonment rate.

 The easiest way to track shopping cart abandonment of your site is to enable Enhanced eCommerce tracking in Google Analytics.

-Tracking cart abandonment in Google Analytics used to take some manual work but with the advent of Enhanced eCommerce tracking, all you need to do is to enable it so that you can track the data automatically.
+Previously, tracking cart abandonment in Google Analytics would require manual work, which was time consume and tricky for beginners.
+But with Enhanced eCommerce tracking, all you need to do is to enable it so that you can track the data automatically.

 Step 1: Install MonsterInsights and the eCommerce Addon

-The first thing you need to do is to install the MonsterInsights plugin and authenticate it with Google Analytics.
+The first thing you need to do is to install the MonsterInsights plugin and connect Google Analytics with your WordPress website.

 Step 2: Enable Enhanced eCommerce Tracking in Google Analytics